Walker Art Center

 The Como Zoo and Conservatory is open year-round.
 They host a variety of different animals, gardens, art, and family fun.

-The zoo has an amusement park on-site that costs, but everything else is free.
+The zoo has an amusement park on-site that costs extra, but everything else is free.
 They ask for donations to help fund the park, but it’s a great way to explore and spend a day.

 I highly recommend exploring the gardens.
 There is a whole hidden area past the primary conservatory.